 II.
-THREATS AND VULNERABILITIES IN ICS
+THREATS AND VULNERABILITIES IN ICSS

 Many different CI sectors have been adversely affected through cyberspace.
-Disruption to air traffic control systems in Worcester, MA in 1997 was caused by a teenager disabling part of the phone network.
+Disruption to air traffic control systems in Worcester, Massachusetts, in 1997 was caused by a teenager disabling part of the phone network.
 In 2000, a disgruntled contractor at the Maroochy Shire Water Treatment facility in Australia caused hundreds of thousands of gallons of sewage to flow into streams by controlling facility equipment from a laptop computer.
-In 2003, the Structured Query Language (SQL) worm Slammer, disabled safety monitoring systems at the Oak Harbor, OH nuclear power plant for nearly five hours [15].
+In 2003, the Structured Query Language worm Slammer disabled safety monitoring systems at the Oak Harbor, Ohio, nuclear power plant for nearly five hours^[15].

-Recent findings by members of both the public and private sector exacerbate the concern over the vulnerability of ICS to attack.
-In 2016, the Industrial Control System-Computer Emergency Response Team (ICS-CERT) of the Department of Homeland Security (DHS) found 700 security vulnerabilities in the 300 systems it analyzed [16].
-Positive Technologies, Inc., a network security company, identified 197 vulnerabilities in ICS components of major manufacturers in 2017 [17].
+Recent findings by members of both the public and private sectors exacerbate the concern over the vulnerability of ICSs to attack.
+In 2016, the Industrial Control System Cyber Emergency Response Team of the Department of Homeland Security (DHS) found 700 security vulnerabilities in the 300 systems it analyzed^[16].
+Positive Technologies, Inc., a network security company, identified 197 vulnerabilities in ICS components of major manufacturers in 2017^[17].

-In late 2017, Schneider Electric, a major manufacturer of ICS components, revealed its components were compromised by hackers.
-The malware, labeled Triton, was a zero-day (previously unknown) vulnerability in the Triconex Tricon safety system firmware.
+In late 2017, Schneider Electric, a major manufacturer of ICS components, revealed its components had been compromised by hackers.
+The malware, labeled Triton, was a zero-day (previously unknown) vulnerability in Triconex Tricon safety system firmware.
 The malware escalated privileges and then dropped a remote access tool (RAT) in the system to await further instructions.
 The RAT was intended to manipulate emergency shutdown processes to keep the system operational, allowing further invasive action.
 Triton continued system analysis and reconnaissance as it worked, exfiltrating information back to the source.
-It was unclear who was responsible for the attack, but it demonstrated an elevated level of sophistication [18].
+The attacker, who was never identified, demonstrated an elevated level of sophistication^[18].

 In 2010, the malicious code known as Stuxnet was revealed as the cause of the degraded capability of the Iranian nuclear refinement facility at Natanz.
-Specifically, it attacked Siemens PLCs that controlled the centrifuges, causing them to spin at erratic rates [19].
-It is widely considered the first confirmed act of cyber war and is believed to be an effort of the U.S. and Israel to thwart the Iranian nuclear weapon development program [20].
-This initially generated a great deal of excitement in the IT community, but many members of the ICS sector believed it was not important to their operations as it targeted centrifuges belonging to Iran, not US infrastructure [1].
+Specifically, it attacked Siemens PLCs that controlled the centrifuges, causing them to spin at erratic rates^[19].
+This attack, which is widely considered to be the first confirmed act of cyber war, is believed to be an effort of the U.S. and Israel to thwart the Iranian nuclear weapon development program^[20].
+This initially generated a great deal of excitement in the IT community, but many members of the ICS sector believed the attack was not important to their operations, as it targeted centrifuges belonging to Iran, not U.S. infrastructure^[1].

-While cyber threats to CI in general are more prevalent in the last two decades, there is a long history of attacks on the water sector.
-During World War II, the Japanese poisoned Soviet water sources with typhoid bacteria; Soviets flooded the area south of the Istra Reservoir near Moscow to slow the German advance in 1944; Israeli water infrastructure was attacked by Yasar Arafat's Fatah in 1965; neo-Nazis attempted to poison urban water supplies in the U.S. in 1972; and two Al Qaeda operatives were arrested in 2002 with plans on how to poison U.S. water systems [21], [22].
+While cyber threats to CI in general have been more prevalent in the last two decades, there is a long history of attacks on the water sector.
+During World War II, the Japanese poisoned Soviet water sources with typhoid bacteria; Soviets flooded the area south of the Istra Reservoir near Moscow to slow the German advance in 1944; Israeli water infrastructure was attacked by Yasar Arafat's Fatah in 1965; neo-Nazis attempted to poison urban water supplies in the U.S. in 1972; and two Al-Qaeda operatives were arrested in 2002 with plans describing how to poison U.S. water systems^{[21],[22]}.